Nextech-Catapults/curriculum-25/unit-2/unit-2-lesson-11.md

 ## Lesson Materials

 📖 Upload as Material in Google Classroom:
-- [Slides](https://docs.google.com/presentation/d/1psB3BvsfdcBYTYIXNx30jwI84rAaQ5IhDWb4lg6s42Q/edit?usp=sharing) (make a copy for your program - upload the copy)
+- [Slides](https://docs.google.com/presentation/d/1cD4d6D9LDP3xpCmtBn7DeP4p96M_v_P_o7Qnl4HwZHo/edit?usp=sharing) (make a copy for your program - upload the copy)
 - There are no coding exercises for this lesson.
 Students will continue project planning.

-📝 Upload as Assignment in Google Classroom (Ungraded):
+📝 Upload as Assignment in Google Classroom
-- [Project Submission Form](https://forms.gle/jpemUa2fTs6DFdCX8) (DO NOT MAKE A COPY - upload as link)

 <br>